alesssia/biostat_101/04_Descrittive_qualitative.md

 <!-- A Waffle Chart visually represents categorical data through a grid of small squares, resembling a waffle.
 Each category is assigned a unique color, and the number of squares allocated to each category corresponds to its proportional share of the total data count.

+They are often 10 by 10 grids, where each cell represents 1%.
+Despite the name, circles, pictograms (such as of people), and other shapes may be used instead of squares.
+One major benefit to square charts is that smaller percentages, difficult to see on traditional pie charts, can be easily depicted.

 Common Mistakes
  sum must add up to 100.